 Investment management involves creating, monitoring and optimizing clients’ financial portfolios.
-The profession can be pretty lucrative: Top financial managers make more than 4.5 times the median annual pay for all professions, according to data from the U.S. Bureau of Labor Statistics.
+The profession can be pretty lucrative: Top financial managers make roughly 3.3 times the median annual pay for all professions, according to data from the U.S. Bureau of Labor Statistics (BLS).
 But is investment management a good career path?
-We spoke to industry professionals to learn the ins, outs, pros and cons.
-In this guide, we cover:
+We spoke to industry professionals to learn the ins, outs, pros, and cons.

 What Is Investment Management?